caoimheD/meditation-yoga/README.md

 Pages

-There are three pags on this webiste: Homepage, Page2, Page3.
+There are three pags on this webiste: Homepage, Meditation&Yoga, Resources.

 ------